andygrunwald/things-with-buzzers-jeopardy/README.md

   <img src="images/backend-game-question.png" title="Jeopardy!
 Backend game question" alt="Jeopardy!
 Backend game question">
 </p>

-## Getting Started (TODO)
+## Getting Started

 This app runs on [Node.js](https://nodejs.org/), make sure to install it before continuing.
-Also, if you don't have a buzzer, build one!
+Also, [if you don't have a buzzer, build one](https://github.com/andygrunwald/things-with-buzzers-hardware)!

-### Running the App (TODO)
+### Running the App

 1. Clone this repository to your computer.
 2. Open a command prompt in the root folder of the repository.
 3. `make run`
 4. Open http://localhost:3000/ for the host interface.
 5. Open http://localhost:3000/#/board for the clue board.

-  * If you have a Chromecast, this is the tab you'll want to cast!
+TODO:
+- Explain that Nodjs server + websocket must run on the same server
+- Explain configuration of TWB_QUESTION_SERVER env var (npm install && TWB_QUESTION_SERVER="192.168.178.41:8000" node app.js)

 ### Starting a Game (TODO)

 Once the server is started, the board will play the Jeopardy! theme to get your contestants pumped up.
 The host can then select from any game on J!
 Archive, starting by season, then drilling down to individual games.
 When the host chooses a game, a summary screen will appear, showing the categories for the game and how many clues are available for each category.
 I recommend finding a game with all the clues available for the best experience.

 Once the game has been chosen, the host enters the contestant names at the top of the screen and clicks the "Start Game" button.
 The music ends on the board and the Jeopardy! round will be displayed.

 ### Playing the Game (TODO)